Amitgupta007/Amit_Final_Year_Project_March/README.md

 # Amit_Final_Year_Project_March
 This repository is used here to store the March Updated Project code.

+Steps covered in this Sprint:

+   1. Creating Database for login.
+   2. Creating Database and Tables for signup.
+   3. Developing a Database Schema.

 About the Project: The project title is: E-commerce Shopping Site with SEO features.

 This is a team project of: